-HOW CAN YOU HELP YOUR STUDENT TO CHOOSE THE RIGHT COURSE?
+HOW CAN YOU HELP YOUR STUDENT CHOOSE THE RIGHT COURSE?

-Your student needs to create a matrix of what is most important to them for their university experience and use this to create a shortlist of universities.
-They may feel that living in a large city is most important to them, or they may decide on a campus university outside of a city.
+Your student can create a matrix of what is most important to them for their university experience and use this to create a shortlist of universities.
+They may feel that living in a large city is most important to them, or they may decide on a campus environment outside of a city.
 They may place value on how long a course has been running or on graduate employment prospects.
-A lot of clear information to help them can be found on www.unistats.direct.gov.uk
+You can visit www.unistats.ac.uk for lots of clear information to help them.